-As a signatory to the Race at Work Charter we are committed to the following five principles.
-We will be reporting our progress to the Charter in the coming months.
+As a signatory to the Race at Work Charter we have committed to the following five principles.

-- Appointing an Executive sponsor for race - Capturing data and publicising progress - Ensuring zero tolerance of harassment and bullying - Making equality in the workplace the responsibility of all leaders and managers - Taking action that supports ethnic minority career progression creating an environment where all employees from different ethnicities feel welcomed, supported and valued.
+- Appointing an Executive sponsor for race - Capturing data and publicising progress - Ensuring zero tolerance of harassment and bullying - Making equality in the workplace the responsibility of all leaders and managers - Taking action that supports ethnic minority career progression

-As the overarching aim of pay gap reporting is to create an environment for a balanced and diverse workforce across all levels of an organisation, we are taking practical steps to tackle potential barriers BAME people face in recruitment and progression, with initiatives such as diversity and inclusion training to all employees and monitoring ethnicity statistics across the employee lifecycle.
+As the overarching aim of pay gap reporting is to create an environment for a balanced and diverse workforce across all levels of an organisation, we are taking practical steps to tackle potential barriers ethnic minority people face in recruitment and progression, with initiatives such as diversity and inclusion training to all employees and monitoring ethnicity statistics across the employee lifecycle.

-'Connect', our colleague led diversity and inclusion group, play a key role in raising awareness and
+'Connect', our colleague led diversity and inclusion group, play a key role in raising awareness and creating an environment where all employees from different ethnicities feel welcomed, supported and valued.